Skip to Main Content

 Domain Name Primer

-The domain (the three letters after the dot in a web address) can tell us a lot about the information we’ll find on a site.
+The domain extension (the three letters after the dot in a web address) can tell us a lot about the information we’ll find on a site.
 Reliable information can be found on all types of sites, but each type is usually trying to do one of four things – sell, persuade, entertain, or inform – and it’s not always obvious which one.

 .COM - Commercial Sites